 The temple has developed slathers over the years.
 Individuals from rich to poor come to visit this integral part of Indian tradition for the faith they have in their hearts.
-When Lord Hanuman has answered their prayers, they devotedly propose offering to the statue of almighty.
+When Lord Hanuman answered their prayers, they devotedly propose an offering to the statue of the almighty.
 The temple authorities have also made several Rasois in the temple for people to host feats like birthdays, the birth of a child in the family, and so on.
 The traditional Dal Batti Churma is offered during those times.

 After this, we end the first-day tour to the beautiful and auspicious places of the city followed by the tastiest dinner of choice.

 Mehandipur Bala Ji temple is an ancient renowned Bala Hanuman temple consisting of Lord Hanuman (god of strength), Perth Raj, and Bhairav.
 This temple place is very famous for healing people suffering from the clutches of black magic and evil spirits.
 This temple is located in the Dausa district of Rajasthan, India.
 The presiding deity Lord Hanuman (actually called Bala Ji) at this temple is believed to have self-appeared in the midst of the Aravalli hills.

 Lord Hanuman here appeared as Bala (a Sanskrit and Hindi word for child) Hanuman and respecting him with Ji (Sanskrit and Hindi work) combined Balaji is fixed for this Hanuman at Mehandipur.